Rishonim (Sunday School)

 3rd - 5th grades participate in an original and experiential T'filah (prayer) curriculum.
 Together we seek to understand prayers and their meanings, make personal connections to prayer, and gain skills necessary for worship in a variety of Jewish settings.

 Rishonim views adult members of our school community as stakeholders in its success.
-We offer family learning, Shabbat dinner experiences and families are encouraged to participate in our memorable K-5 family retreat.
+We offer family learning sessions during the year for each grade level..

 Want more community?!
-All families are welcome to join our monthly Shabbat dinner experiences.
-You may enroll for the year or register a la carte.
-On the first Friday night of the month, your family can attend a community Shabbat dinner that falls between our Tree of Life Family Shabbat Service (5:30 pm), or our musical Shabbat Hallelu Service (7:10 pm).
+All families are welcome to join our first Friday night of the month for either our Tree of Life Family Shabbat Service (5:30 pm), or our musical Shabbat Hallelu Service (7:10 pm).

 Rishonim Learning Themes by Grade: